Nexmo/station/_tabbed/getting-started/app-to-app-call/ios.md

 ### Call Handler

-Note the second parameter in the `client?.call` method above - while `NXMCallHandler.inApp` is useful for simple calls, you can also start a call with customized logic [using a NCCO](/client-sdk/in-app-voice/concepts/ncco-guide), by choosing `NXMCallHandler.server` as the `callHandler`.

 ```tabbed_content
 source: '_tutorials_tabbed_content/client-sdk/get-started/in-app-voice/in-app-calling-ios/call-type'
 ```

-This also allows you to start a PSTN phone call, by adding a phone number to the `callees` array.
+This also allows you to start a PSTN phone call, by adding a phone number as the `callee`.

 ### Call Delegate

-As with `NXMClient`, `NXMCall` also receives a delegate supplied as the third argument in the `call:callHandler:delegate:completion:` method.
+Note that, when a call is placed successfully, we're setting `self` as the delegate for it.

 ```tabbed_content
 source: '_tutorials_tabbed_content/client-sdk/get-started/in-app-voice/in-app-calling-ios/call-delegate'